Career Culinary Pathway

 - To maintain a clean, hygienic work area at all times

-IT IS IMPORTANT TO REMEMBER THAT IRRELEVANT OF WHAT QUALIFICATION YOU HAVE RECEIVED, WHETHER AN NZQA OR CITY AND GUILD, MOST BUDDING CHEFS WILL START AT THE BOTTOM, AS A COMMI CHEF (TRAINEE) AND WORK THEIR WAY UP THE LADDER DEPENDING ON THEIR PERSONAL GOALS AND ASPIRATIONS.
+IT IS IMPORTANT TO REMEMBER THAT IRRELEVANT OF WHAT QUALIFICATION YOU HAVE RECEIVED, WHETHER AN NZQA OR ANOTHER ONE, MOST BUDDING CHEFS WILL START AT THE BOTTOM, AS A COMMI CHEF (TRAINEE) AND WORK THEIR WAY UP THE LADDER DEPENDING ON THEIR PERSONAL GOALS AND ASPIRATIONS.

 Chefs de Partie: (3 to 4 years)

-If you have a desire to be a Chefs de Partie the ideal qualification is NZQA Level 4 or City & Guilds Diploma in Food Preparation & Culinary Arts (8065-02) or City & Guilds Diploma in Patisserie (8065-03)
+If you have a desire to be a Chefs de Partie the ideal qualification is NZQA Level 4.

 Job Description and responsibilities: